nus-cs2103-AY1920S1/duke/docs/README.md

 ### `bye` - Exits the program

-It closes the window and exits the program.
+Closes the window and exits the program.

 Example of usage: